 Lyme disease is the most common vector-borne disease in the United States with approximately 20,000 new cases reported each year.
-Delaware is among the top 10 states with the highest incidence rates in the United States.
-Follow this link to view a Delaware-specific map of 2015 Lyme Cases.

 Lyme disease gets its name from a small coastal town in Connecticut called Lyme.
 In 1975, a woman brought an unusual cluster of pediatric arthritis cases to the attention of Yale researchers.
 In 1977, the Yale researchers identified and named the clusters “Lyme arthritis."
 In 1979, the name was changed to "Lyme disease," when additional symptoms such as neurological problems and severe fatigue were linked to the disease.
 In 1982 the cause of the disease was discovered by Dr. Willy Burgdorfer.
 Dr. Burgdorfer published a paper on the infectious agent of Lyme disease and earned the right to have his name placed on the Lyme disease spirochete now known as Borrelia burgdorferi.